ForensicTools/SkinTerrogate-464_2131-Arthur_John_Jones/README.md

 Usage:
-To begin you must have Python installed!
+-To begin you must have Python installed!
-Run the SkinTerrogate Python script
+-You must then make sure you have the PIL python library installed as well -Run the SkinTerrogate Python tool
-SkinTerrogate will ask you to enter in the directory you wish to crawl for Images Enter in format: /<directory>/<directory>/<targetdirectory>
+-SkinTerrogate will ask you to enter in the directory you wish to crawl for Images -Enter in format: /<directory>/<directory>/<targetdirectory>
-For Windows: C:\<directory>\<targetdirectory>
+-For Windows: C:\<directory>\<targetdirectory>
-Sit back and wait for SkinTerrogate to identify possible pornographic images
+-Sit back and wait for SkinTerrogate to identify possible pornographic images